Python-Practice-Discord/python-practice-discord.github.io/index.md

 We want you to learn without being discouraged.

 Our mod staff consists of a team of three who have been community members since the beginning.
-They enforce the Code of Conduct and are available for anything the community needs.
+They enforce the [Code of Conduct](/code-of-conduct) and are available for anything the community needs.

 We value community feedback.
-If you have any suggestions, post them in the "suggestions to improve the server" channel.
+If you have any suggestions, post them in the "suggestions-and-feedback" channel.

 # Join Today
 {% include discord_widget.html %}